 FAQ

-NovAlive Coconut Milk Kefir is a plant-based, fermented food - high in active beneficial bacteria.
-Each serving contains 16 billion CFU (colony forming units) of live bacteria which helps support your gut health and overall well being.
+NovAlive Coconut Milk Kefir is a plant-based, naturally fermented food - high in active beneficial bacteria.
+Each serving contains 12 unique strains and billions of live bacteria which help support your gut health and overall well being.

 Frequently Asked Questions